susheelkumawat28/Customer-Churn-Prediction-/README.md

 Multiple ML algorithms were tested and compared based on performance metrics.
 The best-performing model achieved 80.21% accuracy.

+---

+📊 Power BI Dashboard

+This repository also includes an interactive Power BI dashboard designed to visualize key insights from the dataset.
+The dashboard highlights important metrics such as customer demographics, model predictions, churn analysis, financial summary, and other decision-focused KPIs.
+It helps in understanding patterns and trends more effectively through visual storytelling.

 Open the notebook and run all cells.